Judge rules Maine prosecutors improperly acquired info in Marissa Kennedy case

 Defense attorneys say they want to disqualify any state investigators or prosecutors who might have seen or handled the documents, even if it means disqualifying the entire attorney general’s office.

-[Lawyer for Marissa Kennedy’s mother claims state lied to get school records]
+[ Lawyer for Marissa Kennedy’s mother claims state lied to get school records]

-Assistant Attorney General Leanne Zainea conceded during a Tuesday hearing that the state didn’t follow proper procedures in its efforts to obtain the out-of-state records.
+Assistant Attorney General Leane Zainea conceded during a Tuesday hearing that the state didn’t follow proper procedures in its efforts to obtain the out-of-state records.
 She argued it wasn’t “deception or fraud,” as defense attorneys claimed, but an inadvertent “procedural error.”

 Superior Court Justice Robert Murray gave prosecutors 48 hours to hand over any records they had received or would receive as a result of those two subpoenas, and said any records they hand over would be sealed by the court.